 Rule 4: give two pieces of advice to new bloggers.

 Rule 5: select 15 other bloggers you want to give this award to.

 Rule 6: comment on each blog and let them know you have nominated them and provide the link to the post you created.

 ecolitbooks.com: writer John Yunker hosts this multi-contributor blog with book reviews and opportunities for writers in eco-fiction.

 theshrinkette.com: Janani’s blog is all about promoting marginalized voices/authors.

 wokegirlswanted.wordpress.com: Des Duplessis blogs observations related to current issues in feminism.

-wokemagazine.wordpress.com: Posts that speak to the positive steps being taken toward raising up the silenced voices, as well the social injustices still rampant throughout the world.
+wokemagazine.wordpress.com: posts that speak to the positive steps being taken toward raising up silenced voices, as well the social injustices still rampant throughout the world.

 blindjournalist.wordpress.com: I love writer Robert W. Kingett’s posts on accessibility issues.